MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/entities.md

 |Keys|By default, each entity has a single GUID (globally unique identifier) attribute and the `Keys` property is an empty collection.
 You can add alternate keys to an entity.
 More information: [Entity Keys](entity-metadata.md#entity-keys)|

 > [!TIP]
 > Developing an understanding of the entity metadata in the system can help you understand how Common Data Service works.
 Many of the properties also control what entities in model-driven apps can do.
 The designers available to edit metadata cannot show all the details found in the metadata.
 You can install a model-driven app called the Metadata Browser which will allow you to view all the hidden entities and metadata properties that are found in the system.
-More information: [Dynamics 365 Customer Engagement Developer Guide: Browse the metadata for your organization](/dynamics365/customer-engagement/developer/browse-your-metadata)
+More information: [Browse the metadata for your organization](/dynamics365/customer-engagement/developer/browse-your-metadata)

 ### See also